cjmosure/typescript-node-starter/README.md

 ### Development

+Run `npm start` to compile code and run.

-Run `npm start` to compile code and watch for changes.
+Run `npm start:dev` to compile and watch for changes, recompiled and run.

 ### Testing